 Where have you been ...where are you going ... how did you get there?
 Arrivals and Departures: the journeys that have shaped us was the theme of this year’s Christchurch Photo Hunt.

 We received some wonderful images ranging from departures and arrivals in the Antarctic to a ladies pipe band marching to Ashburton.
-These are now available for all to enjoy as part of Kete Christchurch - you'll find planes, cars, ships, and family trips, walkers and travellers.
+These are now available for all to enjoy - you'll find planes, cars, ships, and family trips, walkers and travellers.

 The Judges, Bridgit Anderson from University of Canterbury and Rosemary Baird from Heritage New Zealand met with staff to decide on the winners in four categories within the Arrivals and Departures theme – Places, People, a collection of related images, and an overall winner.

 The Judges were impressed with the quality of entries as Bridgit Anderson explains, "It's always a pleasure to view everyone's photo submissions and this year was no exception.
 The theme of 'arrivals and departures' was broadly interpreted by some and gave us plenty to consider.
 A lot of the submissions were considerably enhanced by the stories attached to them and there was a fascinating mix of single images and collections."

 Winners in each category (Places, People, Collection) won a Kobo Glow eReader.
 The prize for overall winner was a tablet.